RocketSoftwareCOBOLandMainframe/Book-Sample/README.md

 * `bin/` - Directory where the application binary is written to.
 * `.vscode/tasks.json` - Configuration for building the sample within vscode.
 * `.vscode/launch.json` - Configuration for running and debugging the sample within vscode.
-* `add-books.bat` - Script that adds sample data to the book repository.
+* `add-books.bat` - Windows batch script that adds sample data to the book repository.
+* `add-books.sh` - Unix shell script that adds sample data to the book repository.

 ## ⚡ Running the Sample